-Vicksburg, Mississippi: The site of a famous Civil War battlefield, Vicksburg also offers visitors a glimpse into its Southern heritage with antebellum plantations, old churches and restored train depots.
-A popular attraction is National Military Park, where visitors can learn about the siege and defense of the city.
+Vicksburg, Mississippi: The site of a famous Civil War battlefield, Vicksburg also offers a glimpse into its Southern heritage with antebellum plantations, old churches and restored train depots.
+A popular attraction is National Military Park, where visitors can learn about the siege and defence of the city.
 The park includes more than 1,370 monuments and markers, a restored Union gunboat and a national cemetery.
 Boat-lovers might like the Old Depot Museum, which features the world's largest collection of ship models, as well as a collection of riverboat models and U.S. Navy ships with Mississippi names.

 Baton Rouge, Louisiana: Louisiana's state capital is an intriguing mixture of African-American and Caribbean cultures and a hot spot for Creole and Cajun cuisine.
 Visit Louisiana's Old State Capitol or new state capitol building -- or head to the LSU Rural Life Museum for a showcase of what life was like on a typical 19th century plantation.
 Visit the kitchen, slave cabins and grist mill before touring a replica of the town.

-Listen up.
-Because of the short distances between ports, full days of river cruising are rare.
+There are few full sailing days: Because of the short distances between ports, full days of river cruising are rare.
 However, when you spend time sailing, there is usually commentary from a "riverlorian" over the public address system explaining some of the sights you pass.